The Lovely Bones by Alice Sebold A Critical Response

 The Lovely Bones by Alice Sebold - A Critical Review

 Alice Sebold’s The Lovely Bones, as a piece of literature, is, for the most part, a beautifully written story.
 It is both disturbing and lovely.
-The plot or story is basically the reactions of everyone who is touched by the tragedy of the murder and rape of 14-year-old Susie Salmon.
+The plot or story is basically the reactions of everyone who is touched by the tragic murder of 14-year-old Susie Salmon.
 This tragedy touches upon the fear in every mother’s heart.
 The author’s handling Susie’s inability to let go of her family and friends in her heaven and her family’s heartbreak, their inability to let go, and the disintegration of the family unit is believable and heart wrenching.

 The viewpoint that there is hope of such a comfortable Heaven where one can watch one’s family and friends and maybe even come back among the living has the feel of a woman’s heart.
 Though the part of the book where Susie comes back and takes over the body of her friend Ruth isn’t truly believable, there is comfort in that hope of if only . . .

-The thought that Susie is a 14-year-old girl when she dies, and despite the fact that her first sexual experience was a brutal rape and murder is, in my opinion, a jag in the flow of the book that when she embodies Ruth and has a chance to be with her family and friends, she wants to have sex with the boy she had liked.
+In my opinion, a jag in the flow of the book is that, when she embodies Ruth and has a chance to be with her family and friends, she, instead, wants to be with the boy she had liked.
 I would have thought she would have wanted to lead everyone to her body so that the mystery of her death could be solved and her grieving family could move on.

 The theme which carries throughout the book is the devastation and overwhelming grief suffered by Susie, her parents and siblings, her friends and community.
 They all seek comfort in their own ways.
 The parents try to escape their feelings and drift apart and away from their surviving children.
 Susie’s sister, Lindsey, tries to help by risking her own life to prove Mr. Harvey is the murderer.
 Buckley suffers greatly and tries to understand the loss of his sister and the subsequent loss of his mother who abandons him.
 Ruth barely knew Susie but she felt Susie’s spirit touch her as she left this world.
 She and Ray become good friends through their connection to Susie’s past, and oddly, her present in her Heaven and her brief return on earth.

-Even Mr. Harvey, the rapist/murderer is a product of devastation and grief from his own mother’s near rape and the fact that she murdered the three men who tried to rape her.
+Even Mr. Harvey, the murderer, is a product of devastation and grief from his own mother’s tragedy, and the fact that she murdered three men.
 He ends up hating women, but oddly, either lovingly or perhaps as trophies, keeps personal items from his victims.